 Terrestrial ecology was conducted on 30th May 2007.
 The entire project site was under construction, and the demarcation of the stream buffer zone had been established for all identified streams.
 The permanent access bridges for Streams A, B and C had been constructed.
 The downstream section of Stream A channel was accidentally filled up by boulders before and remedial work will be implemented by the Contractor to clear the rubbles manually and restore the downstream.
-Some vegetation within the Stream B2 buffer zone had been previously damaged during the construction, and remedial replanting has been implemented.
-In general, Streams A, B, and C were protected by the buffer zone, while D was in natural conditions similar to the condition during the Baseline Survey.
+Besides, Stream B2, some vegetation within the Stream C buffer zone had been previously damaged during the construction, and remedial replanting has been implemented.
+Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
+Stream D was in natural conditions similar to the condition during the Baseline Survey, but the aquatic fauna abundance was also lower than previous found.

-Marine ecology was not required in May 2007.
-The next marine monitoring will be conducted in June 2007.
+Marine ecology was originally scheduled in June 2007.
+The monitoring had however postponed due to the recent shark sighting within Port Shelter.
+The next marine monitoring will be conducted in Sept 2007.